abs0luty/lambda-editor/README.md

 ## Lambda Editor

 This is Lambda.
-My team's project for AI1220.
+My team's project for AI1220: a remake of Overleaf with AI features.

 It's collaborative LaTeX workspace built for drafting technical documents with less friction.

 > **Best for:** academic writing, research notes, technical reports, and collaborative document workflows.